 Error: "554 5.7.9: Message not accepted for policy reasons" when sending email to Yahoo

-There are a few possibilities why your emails aren't being received by Yahoo Mail accounts.
-It's a good idea to review our Yahoo Mail deliverability FAQ to make sure you're following industry standards for bulk email senders.
+If your emails aren't being recieved by Yahoo accounts, it's a good idea to review our Yahoo Mail deliverability FAQ to make sure you're following industry standards for bulk email senders.

 Why you're seeing this error